Role of Mediator:

 (i) Is mediation appropriate for our case?

-(ii) Do we wish Ms. Tarr to assist us in that process?
+(ii) Do we wish Ms. Tarr to assist us in that process

 Mediation is about looking at each parties' needs and interests and assisting in generating realistic options - in essence, Ms. Tarr facilitates negotiation so that they can both problem-solve.
 Parties are usually very satisfied with a mediated agreement as they have come to the decisions of their own free will - no party feels they have won or lost.
 The mediated agreements tend to have longevity due to the consensus between the parties.
 A mediator does not decide who is right or wrong or who is telling the truth or not, as it is the parties who make the decisions not the mediator, unlike an arbitration process or litigation in which the judge would determine these issues.
+Typically parties to a divorce have some on-going relationship in the future as they often have children together so the parties rather than the individual determining the outcome is often a much better springboard for a successful co-parenting or even parallel parenting relationship.

 The mediation sessions take place at Ms. Tarr's office located downtown across from the Daley Center at 161 North Clark, Floor 16.
 There is public parking next to the building at Lake/Clark.
 Mediation begins at 9:00 am and goes until the parties are done, which is why they are requested to keep the entire day and evening available (if required).
+If either party or the attorneys, in consultation with the mediator, consider shorter more frequent sessions are required then the process will accommodate whatever the collaborative consensus deems appropriate.

 There is considerable preparation before the mediation so that neither party feels rushed or is not in an equally informed position as the other party.
 It is essential for all decisions to be informed decisions and for that to be a reality, Ms. Tarr is of the opinion, preparation is key.
 Disclosure of all relevant financial documents is required.
+In addition, other resources may be utilized from therapists to financial neutrals.

 Ms. Tarr adopts a mediation model whereby the parties attend her offices on hopefully only two occasions.
 She endeavors to resolve all parental issues in one day and all financial issues in one day, usually 3-4 weeks apart - however the parties will need to keep the whole day available on each occasion.
 This is different to the usual mediation approach which is several sessions over several months.